mikezano/vocab/README.md

 ## Instructions

-1. Go to your google sheet and copy the equivalent highlited portion of the url.
+1. Go to your google sheet and copy the equivalent highlighted portion of the url.
 This is your **google sheet id**.
-Publish your sheet (File -> Publish to Web) and use the first two columns to build a mapping for your card deck. 🤓
+Use the first two columns to build a mapping for your card deck. 🤓

    ![](Web/wwwroot/images/sheet-id.png)